 \subsection{Basepoint change}

-Let us review our basic notation first; $G=G_L$ be a Gauss diagram of the $n$--component based link $L$.
+Let us review our basic notation first; let $G=G_L$ be a Gauss diagram of the $n$--component based link $L$.
 For convenience we will always visualize $G$ as a string rather than a circular Gauss diagram; see Figure \ref{fig:gauss-d}.
-A {\em{representation}} of a tree diagram $A\in \mathcal{A}(m;k)$ in $G$ is an embedding $\phi:A\longrightarrow G$ of $A$ into $G$ mapping components of $A$ to the strings of $G$, preserving the endpoints and arrow orientations.
+A {\em{embedding}} of a tree diagram $A\in \mathcal{A}(m;k)$ in $G$ is a graph embedding $\phi:A\longrightarrow G$ of $A$ into $G$ mapping components of $A$ to the strings of $G$, preserving the endpoints and arrow orientations.
 Recall that arrows of $A$ are denoted by the greek letters $\alpha$, $\beta$,\ldots , and arrows of $G$ are denoted by lowercase letters: $g$, $h$,\ldots .
 Further, the pairing $\langle A, G\rangle$ is given by the sum

-\no taken over all representations of $A$ in $G$.
+\no taken over all embeddings of $A$ in $G$.
 The following notation for a partial sum will be used frequently

-where the sum is only over those representations which satisfy a given condition: {\bf cond.}.
+where the sum is only over those embeddings which satisfy a given condition: {\bf cond.}.
 For instance given an arrow $g\in G$ and an arrow $\alpha\in A$, we write

 Note that, for any $\alpha$ and $g$,